As a woman of honor, I pledge that this work is my own.

 - Copying another student’s work

-- Allowing another student to copy your work
+- Allowing another student to copy one’s own work

 - Falsifying information

-- Presenting someone else's work as your own
+- Presenting someone else’s work as one’s own

-- Using the ideas or words of another without crediting the source
+- Using the ideas, words, or analytical structure of someone else without crediting the source

-- Copying and pasting any material from the Internet or other electronic media without citation.
+- Copying and pasting any other material from the Internet or other electronic media without citation.
+This includes images, music, or other material.

 The Center for Academic Integrity, The Fundamental Values of Academic Integrity.
 (Duke University, 1999) 4.